Federal Student Aid for Students from USA

 Satisfactory Academic Progress

 The U.S. Department of Education requires institutions of higher education to establish minimum standards of satisfactory academic progress for students receiving Federal Aid.
 Satisfactory Academic Progress (SAP) means that the student is proceeding in a positive manner toward fulfilling his/her degree requirements.
 It is one of the eligibility criteria while in school.
-Student who does not meet SAP requirements might under certain circumstances lose their eligibility to receive FSA.
+The student who does not meet SAP requirements might under certain circumstances lose their eligibility to receive FSA.

 Information on satisfactory academic progress requirements of Masaryk University is described in the Satisfactory Academic Progress Regulations for Students Receiving US FSA (see the Documents section).